-Once there was a girl who lived in a small farmhouse on a island.
+Once there was a girl who dwelt in a small farmhouse on an island.
 The girl was small, but her fate was not.
 The island was small, but its reputation was not.
 As for the farmhouse, it was merely small, though also cozy and beloved.
 At least this was so, before.

 After, the siblings remained under the same thatched roof on the same small farm with its six hens and its orchard of apple and cherry trees.
-They stayed together even though Katrin blamed her brother for their father’s death.
+They stayed together in body, if not in spirit, for Katrin blamed her brother concerning their father’s death.

-The stone wall enclosing orchard and cottage, or stonecote, as their mother had called it, abutted the grounds of an abbey.
-It was a famed abbey on the Isle of Talisfarne, bounded to the west by the Siren Sea and to the north by the Leviathan Sea, sometimes called the Sea of Worms.
+The stone wall enclosing orchard and cottage, or stonecote, as their mother had called it, abutted the grounds of a famed abbey on Talisfarne, an island bounded to the west by the Siren Sea and to the north by the Leviathan Sea, sometimes called the Sea of Worms.
 The abbey sheltered religious brothers and sisters and hosted an abbey school (also famous) where dukes and thanes from the five kingdoms sent their children for a princely education.
 Katrin and Cyril’s father had tutored at the school before his death.

 The siblings might have left the stonecote and taken up residence in the abbey dormitories, for, as children to a tutor, they were entitled to be educated, fed, and housed without cost.
 Possibly, each hoped the other would move out, but both were stubborn, and neither had.
 They shared other traits besides stubbornness, of course.
 They had the same hair color (brown) and eye color (sea-gray), but perhaps most importantly, they shared the same longing to know things.